billy-enrizky/Smart-AIR/README.md

 The database uses Firebase Realtime Database security rules:
 - Users can only read/write their own data
 - Children data is readable by authenticated users (for provider access)
-- Notifications can be written by anyone (for Cloud Functions)
+- Notifications can be written by authenticated users
 - Notifications are only readable by the parent

 ## Key Components